jmichel7/MatInt.jl/README.md

-This  package  provides  the  Smith  and  Hermite normal forms for integral matrices,  the Diaconis-Graham  normal form  for sets  of generators  of an abelian  group,  and  a  few  function  to  work  with integral matrices as lattices.
+This  package  provides  the  Smith  and  Hermite normal forms for integral matrices,  the Diaconis-Graham  normal form  for sets  of generators  of an abelian  group,  and  a  few  functions to  work  with integral matrices as lattices.

 Most  of the code is ported from `GAP4`; the code for `NormalFormIntMat` is still  horrible  (unreadable)  like  the  original one.
 The Diaconis-Graham normal form is ported from `GAP3/Chevie`.

-The  best way to make sure  of the validity of the  results is to work with matrices of `SaferIntegers` which guarantees against overflows.
+The  best way to make sure  of the validity of the  results is to work with matrices of `SaferIntegers`, which error in case of overflow.
+Then redo the computation with a wider type in case of error.

-For  the API, look at the docstrings for `smith, smith_transforms, hermite, hermite_transforms,  col_hermite,  col_hermite_transforms, diaconis_graham, baseInt, complementInt, lnullspaceInt, solutionmatInt, intersect_rowspaceInt`
+For  the API, look at the docstrings for `smith, smith_transforms, hermite, hermite_transforms,  col_hermite,  col_hermite_transforms, diaconis_graham, baseInt, complementInt, lnullspaceInt, solutionmatInt, intersect_rowspaceInt`.

+We  recall  that  a  *unimodular*  matrix  means an integer matrix which is invertible and whose inverse is still an integer matrix.

-<a target='_blank' href='https://github.com/jmichel7/MatInt.jl/blob/f39abb634da6e8527624113ac4d30d6b565e4755/src/MatInt.jl#L1-L17' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/jmichel7/MatInt.jl/blob/ddbebd86be078888eda88805c032fb5bcb5520ab/src/MatInt.jl#L1-L22' class='documenter-source'>source</a><br>

 <a id='MatInt.hermite' href='#MatInt.hermite'>#</a>
 **`MatInt.hermite`** &mdash; *Function*.